Asymptotic Properties of Random Contingency Tables with Uniform Margin: Maximum Entry.

 and

 almost surely. \end{proof}

-\section{Maximum Entry}
+\section{Maximum Entry.}

-By the maximum entropy principle, we believe that the uniform distributed $X=(X_{ij})$ behaves in many sense like the matrix $Y$ of i.i.d $Geom(C)$.
+By the maximum entropy principle, we believe that the uniform distributed $X=(X_{ij})$ behaves in many sense like the matrix $Y$ of i.i.d. $\Geom(C)$ variables.
 In this section, we show that the maximum entries of $X$ and $Y$ are of the same order.
-Let's first take a look at the behaviours of maximum of i.i.d $Geom(C)$.
-This topic has been well studied.
+Let's first take a look at the behaviors of the maximum of i.i.d. $\Geom(C)$.
+This question has been well studied.
 See \cite{Maxofgeometric} for a more detailed treatment.
-Using the exact same approach there, we have the following Lemma. \begin{Lemma} Let $Y_i$, $1\leq i\leq n^2$ be sequence of i.i.d $Geom(C)$, then \\ $(1):$ For any $\varepsilon>0$,
+By the exact same approach there, we have the following Lemma: \begin{Lemma} Let $Y_i$, $1\leq i\leq n^2$ be sequence of i.i.d. $\Geom(C)$, then \begin{enumerate} \item For any $\varepsilon>0$,